• Privacy Policy

 Like its short-haired cousin, the British Longhair is a strong cat, not prone to disease.
 Despite everything, it presents risks of neonatal erythrocytes.
 This genetic disease causes incompatibility between the blood group of the mother and that of her young.
 British longhair kittens therefore cannot survive.

-Reading suggestion: Best Cat Breeds for Beginners: a Comprehensive Guide to Choose
+Reading suggestion: Best Cat for Beginners: a Comprehensive Guide to Choose

 The presence of this congenital disease in many individuals of this breed is due to outrageous and uncontrolled reproduction.
 It is therefore very important to choose your British longhair breeding carefully and to ensure that the seller respects not only health standards but also the well-being of the animal.